-The Dragon Age series of games are some of my favourite video games of all time (of all time), and the third entry into the series, Inquisition, is my favourite of the lot.
-(It’s also a major influence on my current WIP!)
+The Dragon Age series of games are some of my favourite video games of all time, and the third entry into the series, Inquisition, is my favourite of the lot.
 There are countless things I love about the game, and here are five major reasons that I hope might appeal to you too.

 Josephine, Cullen, Cassandra